2024-12-01 New Old Colleague at SRA

 2023-12-12 SRA Student Illia Ostapyshyn receives University Award for International Students

-Illia Ostapyshyn from Ukraine receives the 2023 University Award for International Students and Doctoral Candidates.
+Illia Ostapyshyn receives the 2023 University Award for International Students and Doctoral Candidates.
 The price is awarded on a yearly basis to up to three international students that have not only shown excellent academic achievements, but also special commitment inside and outside the university.

 Congrats, Illia!